Psychology and Counseling Faculty

 Faculty, Psychology

-Agnese Mariotti earned a PhD in Genetics from the University of Pavia, Italy.
-After her postdoctoral research studies at Sloan Kettering Cancer Center in New York, she worked as a principal scientist at the University of Lausanne.
-She is the author of various scientific articles and of two books for the general public on the effects of psychophysical stress on health (Gestire lo stress, Il Punto di Incontro, 2017, and Stress, les solutions sont dans nos mains, Rosso Editions, 2018).
-She is particularly interested in the biological mechanisms that coordinate the interactions between our physical and psychological responses.
+Agnese Mariotti holds a doctorate in genetics from the University of Pavia, Italy.
+She conducted postdoctoral research at Memorial Sloan Kettering Cancer Center in New York and served as principal scientist at the University of Lausanne.
+Mariotti has authored numerous scientific articles and two books on psychophysical stress and health.
+Her research focuses on biological mechanisms linking physical and psychological responses.

 Eric Ménétre